stevenaeola/gitpitch/prog/assessment_2_prog_1920/PITCHME.md

 ## Task summary

-- Construct a dynamic web-site for an application of your choosing
+- Construct a dynamic web site for an application of your choosing
 - Use static HTML pages loading dynamic JSON content from server via AJAX
 - Server written in nodejs to provide JSON through REST API

 ---

-## Dynamic web-site
+## Dynamic web site

-- Any application domain aa long as it includes at least two kinds of entity e.g.
+- Any application domain as long as it includes at least two kinds of entity e.g.
   - pictures
   - people
   - places